anzusystems/common-admin/docs/editor/nodes/embed-custom/index.md

 # embedCustom

+- todo: document customData
+- used for special custom features
-- Same as other embeds that supports customData, but with no dedicated fields.
+- same as other embeds that supports customData, but without its own fields
-- Field `name` is used to specify customData fields setup.
+- field `name` is used to specify customData fields setup

 ## Features
-- User can insert custom embed, choose name and input its fields.
+- user can insert custom embed, choose name and fill form according its config
-- Used for special custom features.

 ## Node schema